 By Chantal Blake

-Just in case you missed the memo, Ramadan is coming.
+Just in case you missed the memo, Ramadan has arrived.
 Muslims all over the world are well-aware of this fact but if you like to travel, this holy month might become significant to you too.
 In Muslim-majority countries, Ramadan is unlike other months.
 Although fasting from dawn to sunset is an individual act of worship, there are often societal signs of abstinence that can make or break your itinerary in a Muslim country.
 So, let’s start with the basics.

 What is Ramadan?